 The Raosoft online sample size calculator was utilized to determine the required participant size.
 Confidence interval and margin of error was set at 95% and 5%, respectively.
-The minimum number of participants needed for the study was 377.
-A convenience sampling method was used online via social media to minimize contact and exposure risk of COVID-19.
-We gathered data when approximately 1-2% of the Philippine population was vaccinated.
+The minimum participants needed for the study was 377.
+A convenience sampling method was used online via social media to minimize contact and exposure risk against Covid-19.
+Selection bias could influence the acceptance of the COVID-19 vaccine if vaccinated individuals were excluded from the study.
+We gathered data when approximately 1-2% of the Philippine population was vaccinated to reduce the bias.
 There were 1,011 study participants recruited from the Philippine general public after the study was disseminated online.
-The selection criteria for this study were as follows: a) must be a Filipino citizen residing in the Philippines who has not been previously vaccinated with any of the available COVID-19 vaccines, b) must be aged 18 and below 65, c) have internet access, and d) be able to read and write in English or Tagalog.
-Exclusion criteria included: a) foreign nationals residing in the Philippines, b) individuals vaccinated against COVID-19, c) aged below 18 and above 65 c) no access to electronic devices and/or internet, and d) unable to read and write in English or Tagalog.
+The selection criteria for this study were as follows: a) must be a Filipino citizen residing in the Philippines who have not been previously vaccinated with any of the available COVID-19 vaccines, b) must be aged 18 and above, c) have internet access, and d) be able to read and write in English or Tagalog.
+Exclusion criteria included: a) foreign nationals residing in the Philippines, b) vaccinated individuals, c) no access to electronic devices and/or internet, and d) unable to read and write in English or Tagalog.
 Individuals who qualified in the inclusion criteria and were willing to participate had access to the survey link that contained the consent form and questionnaire.